 One thing we must stress with Megabus is that they do have limitations with luggage so you will be restricted to one carry on bag and one suitcase with a 20kg limit just as you would be if you were flying but as long as this is something that is acceptable to you, then this is an incredibly economical way to travel.

-If you who are flying in to Birmingham for Auto Assembly 2014 then head for Birmingham International Airport (BHX).
+If you who are flying in to Birmingham for Auto Assembly 2015 then head for Birmingham International Airport (BHX).
 From there, you can get a free monorail shuttle service to Birmingham International Rail Station where you can get one of the Hilton’s courtesy buses straight to the hotel!
+As with air travel generally, we would recommend price comparison sites to get the best possible deal on your flight.

 From Birmingham International Station